Modern Slavery Act

 • made progress in the development of its systems to better handle supplier vetting

-• made changes to its recruitment process, utilising a centralised, reputable, and accessible platform for recruitment
+• made changes to its recruitment process, utilising a centralised, reputable, and accessible partner for recruitment

 • made changes to its mandatory training programmes to include a dedicated Modern Slavery awareness course

 We will monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain.
 The key metric being that no reports are received from employees, our suppliers, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

 We are committed to ensuring that our employees are able to recognise, help prevent, and report acts (and suspected acts) of Modern slavery.